$\mathcal{G}$-SGD: Optimizing ReLU Neural Networks in its Positively Scale-Invariant Space: Experiments

 \subsection{The Influence of Invariance}

 In this section, we study the influence of invariance on the optimization for ReLU Networks.
 As proved in Section \ref{sec3}, the dimension of weight space is larger than $\mathcal{G}$-space by $H$, where $H$ is the total number of the hidden nodes in a MLP or the feature maps in a CNN.
 We define the invariant ratio as $H/m$.
-We train several 2-hidden-layer MLP models on Fasion-MNIST \cite{xiao2017online} with different number of hidden nodes in each layer, and analyze the performance gap $\Delta$ between the models optimized by $\mathcal{G}$-SGD and SGD.
+We train several 2-hidden-layer MLP models on Fasion-MNIST \citep{xiao2017online} with different number of hidden nodes in each layer, and analyze the performance gap $\Delta$ between the models optimized by $\mathcal{G}$-SGD and SGD.
 The detailed training strategies and network structures could be found in Appendix.

-From Figure \ref{fig:mlp}, we can see that, 1) for each number of $H$, $\mathcal{G}$-SGD clearly outperforms SGD on both training loss and test error, which verifies our claim that optimization loss function in $\mathcal{G}$ space is a better choice; 2) as $H$ increases, the invariant ratio decreases and $\Delta$ gradually decreases as well, which provides the evidence for that the positive scaling invariance in weight space indeed improperly influences the optimization.
+From Figure \ref{fig:mlp}, we can see that, 1) for each number of $H$, $\mathcal{G}$-SGD clearly outperforms SGD on both training loss and test error, which verifies our claim that optimization loss function in $\mathcal{G}$ space is a better choice; 2) as $H$ increases, the invariant ratio decreases (because $m$ also increases for MLP) and $\Delta$ gradually decreases as well, which provides the evidence for that the positive scaling invariance in weight space indeed improperly influences the optimization.